-Internet safety advice is directly applicable to the gaming environment because of the risks that are present.
+Online safety advice is directly applicable to the gaming environment because of the risks that are present.
 It is essential that children are aware of these issues and are given the skills and knowledge to help manage and reduce these risks, with the help of those around them.
-For primary aged children, the SMART rules offer straightforward memorable safety messages that can be applied to online gaming and the five accompanying cartoons are available within our resource bank.
+For primary aged children, the SMART rules offer straightforward memorable safety messages that can be applied to online gaming.
+There are five accompanying cartoons available within our resource bank.

 For older (secondary aged) children, other safety considerations may need to be addressed in more detail, including content, contact, conduct and commercial risks.These discussions may cover age ratings and inappropriate material available online, unwanted contact from others online who may wish to bully or abuse them, risks caused by a child's own behaviour or the behaviour of others, and advertising or financial risks.

 - It may seem daunting, but one of the best things parents and carers can do is to engage with the gaming environment and play a game or two with your children.
 Once they explain the rules to you, you may begin to understand what makes it so attractive to young people!

 - Talk with your children about the types of games they like to play.
 Are they role-playing games, sports games, strategy games or first person shooters?
 Ask them to explain to you what it is about the game that they like.
 If you are worried about the suitability of the game, read up about PEGI ratings which offer age ratings for different games.
 The PEGI icons also explain the content that is to be expected in different games.

 - Some games may offer children the chance to chat with other players by voice and text.
 Ask them who they are playing with and find out if they are talking to other players.
 If chat is available, look at the type of language that is used by other players and remind your children never to share personal information with people they only know online If your child ever encounters problems with other players, make sure they know how to use the blocking and reporting tools.